IRMVLab/UniHand/README.md

 **Let your robot’s end-effector follow the trajectories predicted by Uni-Hand!** :robot:

 This is the initial version of Uni-Hand, which has already provided an out-of-the-box paradigm for human-video-based imitation learning.
-We will provide a more comprehensive version with multimodal inputs and additional downstream tasks, and release the heuristic grasp assumption once the paper is accepted.
+We will provide a more comprehensive version with multimodal inputs and additional downstream tasks, and relax the heuristic grasp assumption in four months.

 ## Cite Our Work